stacked electronic - ce marking requirements for electronic equipment

 Unsubscribe at any time.
 Read our privacy policy

-Most products covered by the EU Directives require CE marking if they are intended for sale in the EU.
+Most products covered by the EU Directives, including electronics, require CE marking if they are intended for sale in the EU.
 It’s important to note that it’s forbidden to apply the CE marking to products that do not require it or for which EU specifications do not exist.
 In the case of electronic products entering the EU market, CE marking is required.

 When applied to a product, the CE mark must: